Programme overview

 - Advanced level courses covering various fields in health sciences, listed in the Master of Health Sciences Schedule (105 points)

-- Completed within one year if enrolled full-time or four years if enrolled part-time.
+You must complete the programme in one year if enrolled full-time or four years if enrolled part-time

 You'll also need to meet other requirements, including time limits and total points limits.
 See Postgraduate enrolment.